kaunel85/ong-bylaws/bylaws.md

      1. Be Chaired by the House Manager
      2. Consist of the House Manager, Vice-President, and other Active Members.
      3. Be responsible for the organization, cleanliness, and good operation of the Chapter House
-     4. Be resposnible for determining which Actives and Alum shall live in the house, with the approval of the Executive
+     4. Be responsible for determining which Actives and Alum shall live in the house, with the approval of the Executive